SamReeve96/Acetate-Dissertation-Prototype-/README.md

 A few features were repeatedly requested in the Alpha test, those were:
 - Changing the extension Icon to reflect wether the extension is active or not
 - only show the extension control in the context menu if the extension is active

+These are now Implemented!

+This is the end of the current project scope, new release plans are to be announced soon!